rohberg/rohberg.expertsearch/README.md

 with API_URL and PORTAL_TYPE according to your installation.

-Paste `<div class="my-svelte-app expertsearch" />` in one of your pages to see the expert search.
+Paste `<div class="rohberg-expertsearch-svelte-app" />` in one of your pages to see the expert search.

 ## Contribute